 Note: Before you dive into the specific brand review, we highly recommend you to read our elaborate Thermostat Buying Guide in advance, there are several crucial steps you need to take before you even start to think about the brand.

 Ecobee thermostats get high ratings from customers for their smart performance and the convenience delivered.
 How do Ecobee thermostats compare to one another, and how are they different?
 This Ecobee thermostats buying guide explains similarities and differences between these smart thermostats.
 The information can help you decide whether upgrading from an Ecobee3 to a 4 is worth the extra cost or if an Ecobee3 Lite is a better choice for your purposes.
-If you’d like to compare Ecobee and nest thermostats, use this guide and our Nest Thermostat Buying Guide for your research.
+If you’d like to compare Ecobee and nest thermostats, use this guide and our Ecobee vs. Nest for your research.

 How Ecobee 3, Ecobee 4 and Ecobee 3 Lite are the Same